microsoft/fabricrealtimelab/modules/module03.md

 ## 3. Create a second visual for percent change

 Repeating the steps above, create a second line chart either beside or below the existing line chart.
-Instead of plotting the current stock price, select the *avgperiodpercentdifference* value, which is a positive or negative value based off the difference between the current price, and average over the period defined in the KQL period (1 hour).
+Instead of plotting the current stock price, select the *percentdifference_10min* value, which is a positive or negative value based off the difference between the current price, and the value of the price from 10 minutes ago.
 Use these values for the chart:

 * Legend: symbol
 * X-axis: timestamp
-* Y-axis: average of avgperiodpercentdifference
+* Y-axis: average of percentdifference_10min

 Similarly, configure the visual filter to show data only for the last 5 minutes.
 Next, under the *Visualizations* section, add an additional visualization by selecting the icon with the magnifying glass.
 Under *Y-Axis Constant Line*, add a constant line with a default value of 0.
 This adds a dashed line to report, as shown below.
 This allows us to see if we're above or below the period average.
 If you'd like to, you can further customize the look of the chart and layout.